-As expected, on lower peaks and in more developed countries you will see more from a Webcam, and at some points during the climbing season there may be short term viewing options.
-Some of the 7 summits are devoid of real coverage and most common is a single Webcam, or perhaps two, with still frames uploaded at intervals.
+As expected, on lower peaks and in more developed countries you will see more from a webcam, and at some points during the climbing season there may be short term viewing options.
+Some of the 7 summits are devoid of real coverage and most common is a single webcam, or perhaps two, with still frames uploaded at intervals.

 Any peak with plane or helicopter access will normally have better coverage, as getting flights in and out in variable weather is much more financially driven.
-Turning the Ilyushin jet around over Antarctica or having a fleet of Cessnas return to Talkeetna is nothing the operators ever want to do.
+Turning the Ilyushin jet around over Antarctica or having a fleet of Otters return to Talkeetna is nothing the operators ever want to do.

 Here are a few options for viewing the 7 summits – which I’ll be updating while also welcoming input in the comments below on Webcams I’ve yet to locate.